nicholas512/DEMpy/README.md

-# NTS
+# DEMpy

-Determine NTS tile sheets from coordinates
+Find, download and tile DEM sheets based on areal extents or coordinates

-Ported from R using code from: github.com/paleolimbot/rcanvec (/R/ntstiles.R)